 The following summary is qualified in its entirety by, and should be read in conjunction with, the more detailed information and financial statements appearing elsewhere in this prospectus.
 In addition to this summary, we urge you to read the entire prospectus carefully, especially the risks of investing in the ADSs discussed under "Risk Factors," before deciding whether to invest in the ADSs.
-This prospectus contains information from an industry report dated June 2021 commissioned by us and prepared by Frost & Sullivan, an independent research firm, regarding our industry and our market position in China.
+This prospectus contains information from an industry report dated June 2021, and updated in May 2022 and September 2022 commissioned by us and prepared by Frost & Sullivan, an independent research firm, regarding Hesai Technology's industry and market position in China.
 We refer to this report as the "Frost & Sullivan Report."